 The Add/Edit VLAN tab is used to configure VLANs.
 Once you have made the desired changes, click the Save button to let your changes take effect.

-VLAN Status: Click the radio button to enable or
+VLAN Status: Use the radio button to check Enable.
+VLAN ID: Provide a number between 1 and 4094 for the internal VLAN.